siddharth-narayan-mishra/siddharth-narayan-mishra/README.md

 <!-- Introduction -->
 <p align="center">
   Welcome to my GitHub profile!
-I'm a curious developer with a passion for crafting intuitive digital experiences and exploring the boundaries of technology.
+I'm a curious developer with a passion for crafting intuitive digital experiences and pushing the boundaries of technology.
 </p>

 ---